kolja/PiPicoWorkshop/Curriculum.md

 	- How to calculate the Ohm value for the limiting resistor
 	- determining the resistor by looking at the colourful stripes [[farbcodes.png]]
 	- measuring the resistance with a multimeter
-- Start working on a traffic light
+- Create traffic light
+- Plan Labyrinth
+    - Draw it on paper
+    - cut it out and glue it to a cardboard.
+Add brass pins

 # day 3

-- until noon: soldering
+- until noon: soldering wires to the pins on the Labyrinth
+- Afternoon:
+    - connect the Labyrinth to the Raspi
+    - experiment with Piezo buzzer

 # day 4

-- everybody finishes their project
+- debugging
+- finishing touches
+- show and tell